gidavies/AppWorkshop/PaaSDeploy.md

     <img src="http://azuredeploy.net/deploybutton.png"/>
 </a>

 Deploys the Parts Unlimited web application in this repo to Azure App Service.
-Can be used to deploy another instance of the migrated app into PaaS to then configure DR with Traffic Manager.S
+Provides a simple means to deploy another instance of the migrated app into PaaS to then configure DR with Traffic Manager.